paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 I declare that the information in this assessment is accurate to the best of my knowledge.
 All factual claims are supported by documented evidence with source citations.
 This work is conducted in good faith in the public interest.

 The problem documented is simple: after four years, the TGA cannot demonstrate that promises made to 26 million Australians were kept.
-This requires investigation
+This requires investigation.

 ## License & Citation